raimon49/pip-licenses/CONTRIBUTING.md

     * Dependencies are managed by [pip-tools](https://pypi.org/project/pip-tools/).
     * If you want to add dependency packages for development, edit [the dev entry in pyproject.toml](https://github.com/raimon49/pip-licenses/blob/master/pyproject.toml) file and run `make update-depends` .
     * If you want to install the code under development, run `make local-install` .
+    * If you want to test the code under development before pushing, run `make local-ci-check`

 ## Implementation and testing